 - Break free from ‘Traditional school conventions’–

-For many of us traditional schools are the main reason for choosing homeschooling.
+For many of us, traditional schools are the main reason for choosing to homeschool.
 Therefore, reiterating practices of a regular school should be a complete ‘No’ ‘No’.

 - Invest time and money in the best possible arrangements beforehand–

 Once you decide to chalk out a homeschooling schedule.
 Make sure, you arrange a fully functional device with an internet connection.
 All the required software and applications should be downloaded/installed well in advance.
 Technical challenges can bring down the overall experience if left unplanned.

 - Assign a specific space for studying –

 The ‘Homeschooling space’ as they call it.
 A personal corner to get the child all set for studying.
 A practical step of applying the ‘classical conditioning’ theory (learning through association)

 - Never ignore allocating time for outside activities –

 Well-rounded individuals are a product of the right childhood foundation.
 We cannot understand holistic development in the absence of outdoor activities.

 - Don’t get carried away with too many options–